 The Commission published a discussion paper on 26 March 2020.
 This paper:

 - Sets out the key issues with the current system strength frameworks, including the “do no harm” obligation on connecting generators and the minimum system strength frameworks.

 - Explores some of the key concepts and considerations relevant to the provision of system strength, including exploring what system strength is, why it is needed, how it is provided, and the physical attributes of the service.

 - Sets out, at a high level, some potential models of how the system strength frameworks might be evolved going forward.

 The discussion paper is designed to inform stakeholder thinking on this issue and to provide an avenue for consultation on some of the current and emerging system strength issues.

 A submission template has been provided to assist stakeholders making submissions to the discussion paper.
 It contains some explicit questions that the Commission would like stakeholder input on.
 It is designed to assist submissions but not to restrict stakeholder input – stakeholders are invited to provide any other comments on any of these issues, attributes, approach and models raised in the paper.

 In September 2017 the Commission made the Managing power system fault levels final rule that established two system strength frameworks:

-- The ‘do no harm’ framework – which requires AEMO to develop system strength impact assessment guidelines that allow TNSPs and generators to assess the impact of a new generator connection on system strength.
+- The ‘do no harm’ framework – requires AEMO to develop system strength impact assessment guidelines that allow TNSPs and generators to assess the impact of a new generator connection on system strength.
 From this, the new connecting generator is obligated to do no harm to the security of the power system in relation to system strength.
 As such, if the new connecting generator has a negative impact on the fault level (a measure of the level of system strength in that area) then that generator must remediate that impact.

 |AGL||Australian Energy Council|